kw7oe/kw7oe.github.io/content/posts/writing-mini-redis-server-in-elixir.md

 ```

 This is the first step to make our echo TCP server to become a minimally
 working Redis server.
-But before that, let's recap a bit on how Redis work in general.

-As mentioned in our previous post, Redis client send multiple lines of input as
+Before integrating the parser, let's recap a bit.
-a command to communicate with the Redis server.
+Redis client send multiple lines of input as a command to

-The parser we wrote assumed
+communicate with the Redis server.

-that we will received a full complete lines of input that can form a command.
+The parser we wrote assumed that we will received a full complete lines

-However, that's not the case of our TCP server.
-Each line is received on its
+of input that can form a command.
+However, that's not the case of our TCP
-own.
-This mean that, during the `read_line` our TCP server, we will received
+server.
+Each line is received on its own.
+This mean that, during the
-the following:
+`read_line` our TCP server, we will received the following:

 ```
 line 1: *3\r\n